tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - operations like push an entry — O(N), the possibility of long cascade update is low, which needs consecutive entries of length between 250 to 253b
        - cascade update — `previous_entry_length` of an entry updates from 1b to 5b, triggering the `previous_entry_length` update of the next entry, O(N^2) in the worst case

-1. quicklist — doubly linked list, but its nodes contain a ziplist, used in `OBJ_LIST`, tbd
+1. quicklist — doubly linked list of ziplists, used in `OBJ_LIST`, tbd

 1. listpack — `unsigned char` array like ziplist, designed to replace ziplist, currently only used in `OBJ_STREAM`, tbd

 1. radix tree — used in `OBJ_STREAM` and more, tbd

-1. zipmap — String -> String Map data structure optimized for size, used in ??
+1. zipmap — String -> String Map data structure optimized for size
    ```
    <zmlen><len>"foo"<len><free>"bar"<len>"hello"<len><free>"world"
    ```